SAP/cap-operator/website/content/en/docs/usage/tenant-provisioning.md

 ## Tenant Provisioning

-The process of tenant provisioning starts when a consumer sub-account subscribes to the application, either via the BTP Cockpit or using the APIs provided by the SaaS Provisioning Service.
-This in turn initiates the asynchronous callback from the SaaS Provisioning Service instance into the cluster, and the request is handled by the [Subscription Server]({{< ref "docs/concepts/operator-components/subscription-server.md" >}}).
+The process of tenant provisioning starts when a consumer subaccount subscribes to the application, either via the SAP BTP cockpit or using the APIs provided by the SaaS provisioning service.
+This, in turn, initiates the asynchronous callback from the SaaS provisioning service instance into the cluster, and the request is handled by the [subscription server]({{< ref "docs/concepts/operator-components/subscription-server.md" >}}).
 The subscription server validates the request and creates an instance of `CAPTenant` for the identified `CAPApplication`.

 {{< alert color="warning" title="Warning" >}}
 An instance of `CAPTenant` must not be created or deleted manually within the cluster.
-A new instance has to be created by the Subscription Server after receiving a provisioning call from BTP SaaS Provisioning Service.
+A new instance has to be created by the subscription server after receiving a provisioning call from SaaS provisioning service.
 {{< /alert >}}

-The controller, observing the new `CAPTenant` will initiate the provisioning process by creating the resource `CAPTenantOperation` which represents the provisioning operation.
+The controller, observing the new `CAPTenant`, will initiate the provisioning process by creating the resource `CAPTenantOperation`, which represents the provisioning operation.

 ```yaml
 apiVersion: sme.sap.com/v1alpha1